shopware/docs/guides/plugins/apps/app-scripts/custom-endpoints.md

 you can create custom API-endpoints in your app, that allow you to execute a script when a request to that endpoint is made.

 {% hint style="info" %}
-Note that app scripts were introduced in Shopware 6.4.9.0, and are not supported in previous versions.
+Note that custom endpoints with app scripts were introduced in Shopware 6.4.9.0, and are not supported in previous versions.
 {% endhint %}

 ## Custom Endpoints